Voice from the Stars, a Pathfinder's

 Commendations

-THE WEST AUSTRALIAN Newspaper
+WEST AUSTRALIAN

-The voice and a miracle escape from the crash of a burning aircraft
+The voice and a miracle escape from the crash of a burning

-in England - the impact of these experiences has been told in this
+in England - the impact of these experiences has been told in

 factual account.
 But the observations are poignant.
-This is a book of many
+This is a book of

 emotions.

-AIR COMMODORE PETER CRIBB CBE DSO DFC RAF(rtd)
+AIR COMMODORE PETER CRIBB CBE DSO

 I am particularly impressed.
-There is more to this book than the
+There is more to this book than

 reminiscences of an old war-horse.
-It is a moving story of endurance, felicity
+It is a moving story of endurance,

 and warmth that will enchant readers of all ages.

-Ms LY BENNETT (Patron of Pathfinder's Association)
+Ms LY BENNETT (Patron

-Many congratulations, your book is fascinating and so vividly written.
+Many congratulations, your book is fascinating and so vividly

-Nor did I find the book too technical which can so often be a problem to
+Nor did I find the book too technical which can so often be a problem

 readers.
 The drawings are enchanting.
 I felt I was in the cockpit with